DLBPointon/WAKeyboard/README.md

 | Wire | £8.00 | 60m of wire | [modellinglectronics](https://www.modellingelectronics.co.uk/products/solid-connecting-wire-1-0.6mm/) | 6 colours, 10m each not bad.
 Means I can have colour coded rows and columns for each area |
 | Time spent researching | Priceless | So much stuff! | Reddit and Forums | Just so much... |

+Adendum (Day 3)- I've replaced the wire with 1/0.8 bare copper wire (straightened like Joe Scotto's stuff) and heatshrink stuff.
+The insulated stuff was just too difficult to work with, however, i'll be able to use it bridge each side of the keyboard.
+So that everything can route around the controller.

 So far that is **£168.80**

 Which I don't think is too bad, and could be brought under £100 by 3D printing the case or using smaller cheaper microcontroller.